Grim Natwick: Later life and death

 During the 1980s and 1990s, Natwick served on the advisory board of the National Student Film Institute.

 There is evidence Natwick did some commercial work later in his long life.
-He appears to have contributed to the early images of Sonny & Gramps, according to then-contemporaries who collaborated with Natwick during his career.
-Sonny is the "cuckoo" animated mascot of General Mills' Cocoa Puffs.
+He appears to have contributed to the early images of Sonny & Gramps, mascots of General Mills' Cocoa Puffs, according to then-contemporaries who collaborated with Natwick during his career.

 Natwick died on October 7, 1990, in Los Angeles, California, from pneumonia and heart disease, six weeks after turning 100, with a party with friends such as Shamus Culhane.

 In 2010, the Wisconsin Historical Society erected a memorial plaque to Grim Natwick in Wisconsin Rapids, Wisconsin.
 The South Wood County Historical Museum in Wisconsin Rapids, Wisconsin is home to an extensive Grim Natwick exhibit.

 Since 2010, the Grim Natwick Film Festival has been held annually over three days in Wisconsin Rapids, Wisconsin, featuring animators from across the state and beyond in panels and screenings of work.

 Recently, Natwick's name is an inspiration to a character in the 2017 video game Cuphead, a run-and-gun game that has a style and tone of 1930s cartoons (mostly influenced by Fleischer Studios).
 His name was adapted to a dragon character named Grim Matchstick, who has a similar stutter and speech to that of Natwick himself.